 Internet and e-mail resources are provided to many Sonoco employees to make business-related communication and information gathering easier.
 These electronic resources are the property of Sonoco and are intended for business use.
-Occasional personal use is acceptable as long as it does not interfere with work.
+Occasional personal use is acceptable if it does not interfere with work.
 Information may be sent and received in text, sound (voice), image, video, social media posts or other formats.
 In the following, a "document" or "material" can refer to any of these formats.
-Electronic communications include email, social media (Twitter, Facebook, etc.), instant messaging, and peer-to-peer (P2P) messaging or texting.
+Electronic communications include email, social media (Facebook, Instagram, TikTok etc.), instant messaging, and peer-to-peer (P2P) messaging or texting.